Ethical Admission Practices – Our Position

 Ethical standards and practices.
 How can you determine if the treatment center you have called for help is above board and operating morally and ethically.
 This our position concerning this issue.

-There are common similarities that revolve around admissions teams and the placement those clients in need of their services.
+There are common similarities that revolve around admissions teams and the placement of those clients in need of their services.
 They each have strict, yet specific admission criteria and feel pressure to “fill the beds with bodies” from the upper management.

 Networking, especially in the treatment field is big business, with large budgets to spread the word about each different company, and why they are “the best’.